 The National Autistic Society are the leading UK charity for people with autism (including Asperger syndrome) and their families.
 They provide information support and pioneering services and campaign for a better world for people with autism.

 The National Attention Deficit Disorder Information and Support Service provide people-friendly information and resources about Attention Deficit Hyperactivity Disorder to anyone who needs assistance - parents, sufferers, teachers or health professionals.
-Whatever you're looking for in ADHD, we'll do our best to help.

 A free BBC website with an introduction to touch typing for children aged 7 to 11.